VinFast: Production facilities

-Controversy
+Controversy and reception

-On May 2021, VinFast reported one of its customers, Tran Van Hoang, a Vietnamese YouTuber, to the police over comments that the customer made on his YouTube video about the quality of his VinFast Lux A2.0 car.
-VinFast claimed that the video contained "untrue content" that "affected the reputation" of the company.
-On the video, Hoang complained about faults in the tire pressure sensor, the windshield wipers, the wireless phone charger, squeaking doors, and he also complained about his experience with the dealer.
+In May 2021, VinFast reported one of its customers, Tran Van Hoang, a Vietnamese YouTuber, to the police over comments that the customer made on his YouTube video about the quality of his VinFast Lux A2.0 car.
+VinFast claimed that the video contained "untrue content" that "affected the reputation" of the company to increase views and interactions for his YouTube channel.
+On the video, Hoang complained about faults in the tire pressure sensor, the windshield wipers, the wireless phone charger, and squeaking doors.
+Vinfast alleged that Hoang lied about the number of times he went to the dealership for repairs, though Hoang claims to have evidence to support his statements.
+Hoang claimed he hired lawyers and was ready to confront VinFast in the lawsuit.
+However, he suggested later, "The two sides should meet and share to have a common voice because the incident that happened was not expected by either side".